How Our Small Business Loans Work

 Our typical clients are small businesses with at least 1 part-time or full-time employee who would like to grow.
 Businesses must be located in California and have been in operation at least 12 months (sorry, we don’t work with startups at this time).

-There are no minimum credit scores for consideration.
-Your business should be profitable at the time you apply.
+For our standard small business loans, there are no minimum credit scores for consideration.
+Please note, for Disaster Loans specifically the California IBank requires a minimum credit score of 550.
+Your business should be profitable and/or generating revenue at the time you apply.
 It’s ideal if your businesses can show at least 6 months of ongoing profitability, but it’s not required.

 What Kinds Of Small Business Loans Are Available?

 Pacific Community Ventures offers small business loans and microloans in amounts from $10,000 to a maximum of $200,000.

 - Acquisition and/or repair of machinery and equipment

 - Acquisition of existing business